Fitus/Zaloha.sh/DOCUMENTATION.md

    may occur while Zaloha runs.
  * Zaloha always copies whole files via the operating system's CP command (= no delta-transfer like in RSYNC).
- * Zaloha is not memory-constrained (metadata is processed as CSV files, no limit for huge directory trees).
+ * Zaloha is not limited by memory (metadata is processed as CSV files, no limits for huge directory trees).
  * Zaloha has optional reverse-synchronization features (details below).
  * Zaloha can optionally compare files byte by byte (details below).
  * Zaloha prepares scripts for case of eventual restore (details below).